SapienzaNLP/mosaico/README.md

     asyncio.run(main())
 ```

 For more information, check out the *examples/* folder.
+If interested in the fields available for each annotation, check out the pyndatic models defined in *src/mosaico/schema/annotations/*.

 ## Streamlit Demo